The JSJ-decompositions of one-relator groups with torsion: The subgroups of one relator groups

 \section{The subgroups of one relator groups}

-The purpose of this section is to prove Lemma~\ref{lem:vcsubgroups}, which shows that, apart from the complications introduced by having elements of finite order, the virtually-$\mathbb{Z}$ subgroups of one-relator groups with torsion behave much like those of torsion-free hyperbolic groups (equivalently, of free groups).
+The purpose of this section is to state certain known results on the subgroups of one-relator groups with torsion which we apply in Section~\ref{sec:JSJ}.
+We also prove Lemma~\ref{lem:vcsubgroups}, which shows that, apart from the complications introduced by having elements of finite order, the virtually-$\mathbb{Z}$ subgroups of one-relator groups with torsion behave much like those of torsion-free hyperbolic groups (equivalently, of free groups).
 JSJ-decompositions encode the possible virtually-$\mathbb{Z}$ splittings of a hyperbolic group, and thus Lemma~\ref{lem:vcsubgroups} is a key technical result in this paper.
-We apply Lemma~\ref{lem:vcsubgroups} in Lemmas~\ref{lem:HNN}~and~\ref{lem:amalg} from Section~\ref{sec:JSJ}, which are the two cases of the Principle Lemma, Lemma~\ref{thm:generalJSJstructural}.
+We apply Lemma~\ref{lem:vcsubgroups} in Lemmas~\ref{lem:HNN}~and~\ref{lem:amalg} from Section~\ref{sec:JSJ}, which are the two cases of the Principal Lemma, Lemma~\ref{thm:generalJSJstructural}.